 The truck driver, Frank Scimica, was northbound on Morgan Street, proceeding through the green light.
 His view of the oncoming squad car was partially blocked by an eight-story building on the Southeast corner of the intersection.
 The stolen vehicle was later found abandoned a short distance from the crash and the driver was never apprehended.

-Officer Wodarczyk was waked at Pomierski Funeral Home located at 1059 West 32nd Street and his funeral mass was held at St. Michael the Archangel Catholic Church located at 8237 South Shore Drive.
+Officer Wodarczyk was waked at Pomierski Funeral Home located at 1059 West 32nd Street.
+His funeral mass was held at St. Michael the Archangel Catholic Church located at 8237 South Shore Drive.
 He was laid to rest on April 12, 1974 in St. Michael Cemetery, 1109 Warrenville Road, Wheaton, Illinois.
 His grave is located in Grave 7, Lot 6, Block 36, Section KK.

 Patrolman Thomas A. Wodarczyk, born November 11, 1940, received his Probationary Appointment to the Chicago Police Department on March 19, 1973.
 He earned 1 Police Blue Star Award (posthumously) during his career.

 Officer Wodarczyk served in the U.S. Army from October 6, 1958 to February 2, 1961 stationed at Fort Bliss, Texas, was a veteran of the Korean War and was Honorably Discharged at the rank of Specialist 4th Class.
 He was also a member of the Chicago Patrolmen’s Association, Illinois Police Association and St. Jude Police League.
 Officer Wodarczyk was survived by his wife, Patricia A. (nee Thorn); children: Mark Allen, age 7, Anita Marie, age 6 and David, age 4; mother, Clara C. (nee Witkowski) and siblings: Sandra, James, Nancy and Sigmund.
 He was preceded in death by his father, Alexander.

 Incident Recorded Under Chicago Police Department RD #P802615.